 For the individual who cannot meet his or her debt obligations, bankruptcy may be inevitable.
 A formal declaration of bankruptcy stops the creditor collection process, and the debtor no longer owes some or all the unsecured debt.

-Figure Out Where You Stand
+Figure Out Where You Stand with Debt

-Most types of unsecured debt can be negotiated, including medical bills, lines of credit, signature loans, repossession deficiencies, financing contracts, department store cards, miscellaneous bills and more.
+Most types of unsecured debt can be negotiated, including lines of credit, signature loans, repossession deficiencies, financing contracts, department store cards, miscellaneous bills and more.
 The deepest discounts, however, are usually obtained with credit card debts; so, if most of your debt load is comprised of credit card debt, you can anticipate good results from the Debt Settlement strategy.

 No Upfront Fees.
 A Debt Settlement company should not charge you any fees unless or until they settle your debt.
 Period.
 This is not only the most ethical way to do business – per an FTC ruling effective October 27, 2010, it’s also the only legal way to charge fees.